cheng-chun-yuan/yap2win/README.md

 - `/leaderboard` - Show current event rankings (group only)
 - `/reward` or `/rewards` - Show current event information (group only)
 - `/result` - Show current standings or final results (group only)
+- `/test` - Test ROFL service connection and get app ID

 ### Admin Commands
 - `/init` - Start listening to messages in current group
 - `/end` - Stop listening to messages in current group
 - `/set` - Set reward configuration (private chat only)
+- `/new_bot` - Create a new ROFL wallet for funding
+- `/bot` - Display bot wallet information and balance

 ## Recent Updates